sflavelle/writing/Be Kind and Rewind (AHiT)/Resources/Lore/BadgeSeller.md

 - Basically, from his experiences, every media, every fanfiction, every timeline, is indeed real
 - "Every place you've ever imagined, is real.
-There is a fictional city in your mind.
+There is a fictional city in your mind and you know every corner of it.
 Your mind is a world.
 Each of us is a place" ~ Spitfire Worlds Edit